 Welcome to the University of Pretoria’s Disability Unit.
 The University of Pretoria has an institutional commitment to ensuring an integrated and inclusive learning experience for students with disabilities.
 Accordingly, the Disability Unit aims to create an enabling environment by providing support to students with disabilities.
 We encourage you to register with the Disability Unit and visit our webpage regularly to keep abreast of any updates.

-The Disability Unit operates within the Department of Student Affairs and supports students with disabilities in partnership with departments and faculties.
-The Disability Unit endeavours to establish a human rights culture at UP that allows for equal access and participation of students with disabilities in the UP learning environment.
-The Disability Unit facilitates academic accommodations in partnership with the university departments and faculty.
+We operate within the Department of Student Affairs and support students with disabilities in partnership with professional services and faculties.
+The DU endeavours to establish a human rights culture at UP which allows for equal access and participation of students with disabilities in the learning environment.
+The DU facilitates academic accommodations in partnership with the professional services and academic departments.

 Sessions are offered on a first-come, first-served basis and are suitable for a range of queries including: